i Overview of the structure of the law

 ii Regulation of international capital market transactions

 Foreign issuers are also restricted in their ability to tap into Russian capital markets, although in a different manner.
-Securities issued by foreign issuers may be eligible for trading in Russia if certain requirements, as set out in Article 51.1 of the Securities Market Act, are met.
+Foreign issuers may issue sponsored Russian depository receipts and place them in the Russian market in accordance with Article 27.5-3 of the Securities Market Act.
+Alternatively, securities issued by foreign issuers may be directly eligible for trading in Russia if certain requirements, as set out in Article 51.1 of the Securities Market Act, are met.

 - a qualifying foreign sovereign issuer or its administrative subdivision or a foreign central bank;